New electric vans 2021 and beyond

 The electric van market has taken off in recent times, with numerous new models launched by manufacturers.
 Here's a rundown of what's appeared – and what's on the way

-If you're a business owner, or run a van for daily errands, you could save a fortune by switching to electric.
-And as technology develops, electric vans' range and payloads are improving, too.
+There are some electric vans already available, like the Volkswagen e-Transporter, Vauxhall Vivaro-e and Renault Master Z.E..
+If you're a business owner, or run a van for daily errands, switching to electric could save you a fortune if you work in a city about to introduce charges on your existing vans.
+Plus, they're easy to lease and as technology develops, electric vans' range and payloads are improving, too.

 Here's a rundown of some of the most important models, either on-sale or on their way very soon...

 The Stellantis Group – parent company of Citroen, Peugeot and Vauxhall – launched electric versions of all its mid-size vans in 2020.
 Citroen's is called the e-Dispatch and comes with a choice of two batteries: 50kWh for a 143-mile range, or 75kWh for a 205-mile range.

 As with the diesel-engined Dispatch, there's a variety of body lengths to offer flexibility in terms of payload and carrying capacity.
 Citroen says the electric Dispatch will offer improved comfort compared to the diesel, with “limited noise or vibration” thanks to the electric powertrain.
 Read more about the Citroen e-Dispatch here.

 The larger Citroen Relay and its PSA siblings are also getting electric conversions.
 The e-Relay will be built at a factory in Val di Sangro in Italy, with the electric conversion carried out by Citroen's partner BD Auto.